 On 29 September 2016 a two-year-old girl, called Insiya, was kidnapped, and taken from her mother in the Netherlands.
 The kidnapping was violently carried out by three men who took Insiya from her grandmother’s house in Amsterdam after her mother had just left the house.
 She was taken to her father, who then smuggled her to India.

 Because India is not a party of the Hague Abduction Convention, Insiya’s mother is dependent on Dutch political pressure on India for Insiya’s return to the Netherlands.
 There have been lawsuits in both the Netherlands and India.
 However, Insiya still is not back with her mother.
-The Dutch government has been using diplomacy for several years, but so far, without result.
+The Dutch government has been using diplomacy for several years now, but so far without result.

 Diplomacy, child abduction, international parental child abduction, kidnapping, the Hague Abduction Convention.

 Every year Worldwide several thousand children are internationally abducted.
 They were abducted by their own father or mother, rather than by strangers.
 Usually, the parents are in the process of getting a divorce or are already divorced and one of them wants to return to the country of origin.
 If they want to take their children abroad, permission must be given by the parent that stays behind.
 If this does not happen, or when children are not returned, it is classed as “international parental child abduction.”